ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-multiple-clients.md

     test@MacBook-Pro WebService_Certs %
     ```

-    Here `lsfadmin` is the default LSF user and the password is the “AppCenter” UI password.
+    Here "lsfadmin" is the default LSF user and “AppCenter” is the UI password.
     {: note}

 After successful configuration, validate and run the workloads on different clusters from Localhost.